 In previous posts, I have commented on how the corporate world is getting increasingly complex.
 So much so that the current menu of tools and techniques are becoming less effective.
-I found an interesting article on the website of the Australian Graduate School of Management (Read the article).
+I found an interesting article on the website of the Australian Graduate School of Management (Read the article – edit: no longer available).

 One of the defining abilities for 21st century managers is how they deal with ‘wicked problems’ – that is, problems that are socially so complex that they don’t have straightforward answers and for which the past does not prove to be a reliable predictor of the future.
 Grappling with wicked problems is arguably the greatest and most exciting challenge for today’s manager who needs to adopt new ways of thinking to discover solutions.